 Instructions

-Simmer the mollejas until tender
+Simmer the Mollejas

 - Add the trimmed chicken gizzards (mollejas) to a 8-quart caldero along with the salt.
 Pour the cold water over the gizzards.
 Make sure it's covered at least 4 inches by the water.
 Bring the water up to a boil over medium-high heat.